-Note: Students are expected to take a minimum of 15 credits when abroad.
+Note: Students are expected to take a minimum of 15 credits when abroad unless the program specifically totals to 14 credits (i.e. Cornell in Rome).
 This is viewed as a full load with the university.
 If students only take 12 credit hours abroad, they will be awarded only 12 credit hours on their transcript.
+If students exceed 15 credits, only 15 credits will be applied towards degree requirements.

-Note: Students must take courses abroad for a letter grade (no S-U designations) and the credit will count towards Free Electives.
-Students must petition to use credits towards Non-HADM Electives.
+Note: Students must take courses abroad for a letter grade (no S-U designations) and the credit will count toward Free Electives.
+Students must petition to use credits toward Non-HADM Electives.

-Note: Internships may not count towards academic credit but may count towards up to 1 unit of practice credit.
+Note: Internships may not count toward academic credit but may count toward up to 1 unit of practice credit.